Jhootha Hi Sahi (soundtrack): Reception

-The soundtrack received very positive critical responses; a review by Indiaglitz said, "We’ll have to come over the fact that Rahman is a Grammy award winner.
-He's composing tunes better than ever and Jhootha Hi Sahi stands testimonial.
-The album has that 'feel good' music.
-Rahman and Rhythms are absolute music terms and no wonder the Jhootha Hi Sahi team has decided to go the unconventional way of releasing Gramophone Records after ages since they disappeared!".
+The soundtrack received a generally positive response.
 A review by Music Aloud said, "Simplicity and subtlety win you over all through this refreshing album from A R Rahman, arguably his best in 2010 going by the sheer number of songs."
-Bollyspice review said, "For the OST, Rahman composed seven tracks plus two remixes that encompass many different styles, moods and flavors.
-Each one is multifaceted with the maestro's magic touch.
-What can you say, but that Rahman is a master at his craft, and with each new album he impresses you all the more."
-Ankit Ojha of Planetbollywood said, "Jhootha Hi Sahi is a very good soundtrack and has a lot of positives, but unfortunately that isn't necessarily a good thing, because much more is expected of Rahman i.e. "excellent" and "outstanding"."
-A review by Atta Khan on the same site, rated the album five out of ten.
-His review was absolutely criticising the work by Rahman and the lyricist Abbas Tyrewala.
-He reviewed the album as the worst by Rahman after 2008 and said, "Just to be clear, I never expected great things from this soundtrack but the end result is pretty shocking!"
-Bolymusicreview, a Twitter music reviewer said, "Simple and melodious tracks in Jhootha Hi Sahi by A R Rahman and "Cry Cry", "I've Been Waiting", "Do Nishaniyan", "Call Me Dil" are the best ones in the album".
-Rahman delivers a good album after a long time."
-This review rated the album three in a scale of five.

-Apurv Nagpal, CEO of Sa Re Ga Ma said, "I think this will be Rahman’s best composition till now.
+Apurv Nagpal, CEO of Saregama said, "I think this will be Rahman’s best composition till now.
 Each song has a distinct feel.
 In fact, it seems like Rahman has created an entirely new genre of music with Jhoota Hi Sahi."

 Chart performance

 The soundtrack also topped the Indian charts even before the audio release.
 The track "Cry Cry" ranked No. 7 in the weekly charts, published on 17 September, the very first day it was released.
 "Cry Cry" was No. 5 and "Maiyya Yashoda" No. 17 on the next week and notably these achievements were before the official audio release.
 After the official audio release, the songs started growing on the charts, with the song "Maiyya Yashoda" having a peak position at #3 Many of the other tracks have also topped the charts the following weeks.
 However, the initial euphoria was fast evaporating as the movie did not do that well in the box office.